Some two and a half millennia ago, in what is now Southern Italy, there lived a legendary wrestler by the name of Milo of Croton.

 Most people give up because there’s no noticeable progress.
 In fact, this is the main reason we often think of others as having or enjoying “overnight success” or “luck.”

-Progress is an almost invisible progress as we develop the habits required to consistently build our skills and inner fortitude.
+Progress is an almost invisible process as we develop the habits required to consistently build our skills and inner fortitude.

 5. Slowly increase the challenge.